USDA-ARS-GBRU/GuideMaker/README.md

   --threads THREADS     Number of cpu threads to use --restriction_enzyme_list List of sequence representing restriction enzymes --log LOG             Log file
-  --keeptemp            Option to keep intermediate files --tempdir TEMPDIR     The temp file directory
-  -V, --version         show program's version number and exit
+  --plot                Option to generate plots --keeptemp            Option to keep intermediate files --tempdir TEMPDIR     The temp file directory --config CONFIG       Path to YAML formatted configuration file -V, --version         show program's version number and exit
 ```

 ## Examples

 Use case: Retrieving guide sequence for SpCas9 (NGG) where length of guide sequence is 20 base pair.
-11 base pair close to PAM motif is conserved ,i.e. unique  zone.
+Length of unique zone is 11 base pairs.

 ```
     guidemaker \